Edward Stanley, 17th Earl of Derby

 Edward George Villiers Stanley, 17th Earl of Derby (4 April 1865 – 4 February 1948), styled The Hon.
-Edward Stanley from 1886–93 and Lord Stanley from 1893 to 1908, was a British peer, soldier, Conservative politician, diplomat and racehorse owner.
+Edward Stanley from 1886 to 1893 and Lord Stanley from 1893 to 1908, was a British peer, soldier, Conservative politician, diplomat and racehorse owner.
 He was twice Secretary of State for War and also served as British Ambassador to France.

 Early life and education

 Stanley was born at 23 St James's Square, London, the eldest son of Hon.
 Frederick Stanley (later the 16th Earl of Derby) by his wife, Lady Constance Villiers.
 Frederick Stanley was the second son of Edward Smith-Stanley, 14th Earl of Derby, who was three times Prime Minister of the United Kingdom.
 Villiers was the daughter of the Liberal statesman George Villiers, 4th Earl of Clarendon.
 Edward Stanley was educated at Wellington College, Berkshire, where he boarded as a pupil of Stanley House, named in honour of his paternal grandfather the 14th Earl.